FrugalRAG: Less is More in RL Finetuning for Multi-Hop Question Answering: Experiments

-\xhdr{Training} \method is model agnostic -- we train Qwen2.5-3B-Instruct, Qwen2.5-7B-Instruct, Meta-Llama-3.1-8B-Instruct using our two-stage framework.
-In both the supervised finetuning and reinforcement learning (RL) stages, we leverage the TRL library~\citep{trl}, and our ReAct pipeline with prompt bootstrapping is built on DsPy~\citep{dspy}.
-For each dataset, we prepare the Stage 1 finetuning dataset with 1000 randomly sampled examples from the corresponding training split.
-Stage 1 (Sec.~\ref{sec: method-stage1}) consists of full-parameter finetuning for a single epoch, using a learning rate of $2\times10^{-5}$ and a weight decay of 0.01 for all models and datasets.
-We choose a maximum sequence length of 4096 during finetuning.
-In Stage 2 (Sec.~\ref{sec: method-stage2}), we further train the finetuned models via GRPO~\citep{grpo}.
-For a detailed list of hyperparameters refer Appendix~\ref{sec:app-training}.
+\xhdr{Training and Inference} \method{} is model-agnostic; we train Qwen2.5-7B-Instruct using our two-stage framework.
+Both supervised finetuning and reinforcement learning (RL) stages leverage the TRL library~\citep{trl}, with prompt bootstrapping based on DsPy~\citep{dspy}.
+For each dataset, Stage 1 finetuning uses 1000 randomly sampled training examples, performing full-parameter training for one epoch with a learning rate of $2\times10^{-5}$, weight decay of 0.01, and a maximum sequence length of 4096 (Sec.~\ref{sec: method-stage1}).
+Stage 2 applies GRPO~\citep{grpo} to further train the models (Sec.~\ref{sec: method-stage2}).
+During inference, we use our finetuned model \method for multi-hop reasoning and retrieval followed by an off-the-shelf model for final answer generation.
+The answer generator is provided with the necessary context (trajectory-level information) to generate the final answer.
+Full hyperparameter and prompt details are in Appendices~\ref{sec:app-training}, ~\ref{sec:app-prompts} respectively.